 Nonreligious reading for a spouse: John Donne’s ‘No Man Is an Island’

-It can be overwhelming to try to find the right words to honor your husband or wife.
+It can be overwhelming to try to find the right words to honour your husband or wife.
 This famous meditation serves as a reminder of the human connections that endure even after death.

 In 1624, Donne published Devotions Upon Emergent Occasions: Together With Death's Due, a book of prose prayers and meditations from which "No Man Is an Island" is derived.
 Written while recovering from a serious illness that brought him close to death, this passage is Donne’s most famous work.
 In it, he describes the awe-inspiring interconnectedness of all humankind.